|

 the subsequent declaration that the second marriage is void

 ab initio on the ground of psychological incapacity.
+Petitioner in this

 case, Veronico Tenebro, contracted marriage with private complainant